danielplohmann/mcrit-data/README.md

 ### Microsoft Visual Studio<a id='msvc'></a>

 Having used an installer for the respective version of VS, we crawl its directory structure to discover and process all `*.LIB` and `*.OBJ`, sort them by bitness, and merge the code found into a single file.
+Thanks to Check Point Research for processing VS 2015.

 | Name            | Version | MCRIT                                        | SMDA                                     |
 |-----------------|---------|----------------------------------------------|------------------------------------------|